vigetlabs/microcosm/docs/recipes/ajax.md

 When Microcosm detects a Promise returned from an action creator, it handles it in the following way:

 1. Mark the action as `open`.
-This gives store handlers a way to subscribe to a loading state.
+This gives domain handlers a way to subscribe to a loading state.
 2. On resolution, mark the action as `done` and update its payload to that of the resolved Promise.